scottbw/analytics-udd/udd/student_course_membership.md

 ##STUDENT_COURSE_MEMBERSHIP_SEQ
 ###Description
-A sequence indicator that uniquely identifies the combination of the student and the course_instance they are assigned to.
+A sequence indicator that uniquely identifies the combination of the student and the course_instance they are assigned to, to allow for cases where there is more than one such combination.

 ###Purpose
-To provide a unique course_instance code for a student, for use in joining a student to course_instance/enrolment records
+Together with STUDENT_COURSE_MEMBERSHIP_ID, the purpose of STUDENT_COURSE_MEMBERSHIP_SEQ is to provide a unique course_instance code for a student, for use in joining a student to course_instance/enrolment records.

 ###Derivation
 As defined by the Student Record System.